The Secret Ingredient to Self-Publishing Success

 Make sure that you have the budget for a cover designer or a favor to call in with a graphic designer friend.
 When you look at the most successful self-published authors on Lulu, you will notice they all have fabulous covers.
 This is not a coincidence.
 We eat with our eyes first, and if the cover isn’t appetizing, no one will stick around for the main course.

 A good cover is also a tremendous marketing tool for your book and can help to drive audience engagement.
 As you’re working with your cover designer, share your progress with your audience and let them weigh in on what they like and what they don’t.
 It’s like offering a tasting menu and letting them choose their favorite.
-Doing this helps to get your readers involved in the early stages of development and helps gauge likely book sales once you do publish.
+Doing this helps to get your readers involved in the early stages of development and helps gauge likely book sales once you publish.

 Here are a few examples of some deliciously designed Lulu book covers: